spsforks/QB64-Wiki/Windows-Libraries.md

 ```

-<sub>NOTE: The above commented table can be copied and pasted directly into the QB64 IDE</sub>
+> NOTE: The above commented table can be copied and pasted directly into the QB64 IDE

 ## System Metrics